mazetoken/mminer/README.md

 _*Ignore errors/warnings (if any appears eg. keccak and secp256k1 ; it is because of npm v.6x).
 Do not run npm audit fix !_

-`export NODE_OPTIONS=--max_old_space_size=4096`

 `npm start`

 _*Txids will be downloaded first (it may take a while) and then mining will start.
-If you get Javasrcipt heap out of memory error or txids downloading is "killed", you may need to install the miner on desktop first and download .cache file to your phone miner directory (you can use `wget` command)_
+If you get Javasrcipt heap out of memory error or txids downloading is "killed", you may need to install the miner on desktop first and download .cache file to your phone miner directory (you can use `wget` command).
+Or you can use my .cache file - before `npm start` type/paste this command: `wget https://github.com/mazetoken/mining/raw/master/tokens%20cache/maze/.cache` or this for Mist: `wget https://github.com/mazetoken/mining/raw/master/tokens%20cache/mist/.cache` _

 _*Tap Ctrl C (to stop the miner)_